-- Participation of children and young people: during the last review of Bolivia, it emerged that there is a total absence of direct involvement of children in the Country, in total contradiction with their right to participation.
-During its 88th session, the CRC (Committee on the Rights of the Child – a group of experts that monitors and reports on the implementation of the UN Convention on the Rights of the Child) suggested that the views of children should be taken into account in decisions that directly affect them.
+- Child and youth participation: during the last review of Bolivia, it was revealed that there is a total absence of direct involvement of children in the country, in total contradiction to the right of children to participate.
+During its 88th session, the CRC (Committee on the Rights of the Child – a group of experts that monitors the implementation of the UN Convention on the Rights of the Child) suggested giving relevance to the views of children in decisions that directly affect them.

-- Gender-based violence: Bolivia has one of the highest rates of sexual violence against children in South America and one of the lowest reporting rates.
-According to recent reports, most of this violence takes place in the home or in the workplace of children.
-Many girls between the ages of 15 and 19 believe it is justifiable for their husbands or partners to beat them, as a normal part of a relationship.
+- Gender-based violence: Bolivia has one of the highest rates of sexual violence against children in all of South America and one of the lowest rates of reporting.
+According to recent reports, most of this violence takes place within the home or in the workplace of minors.
+Many girls between the ages of 15 and 19 believe it is justifiable for their husband or partner to beat them, as a normal part of a relationship.

-- Child labour: In 2014, Bolivia passed a new code that lowered the minimum working age to 10.
-As a result, in 2015, 20.2% of children between the ages of 7 and 14 were working and engaged in some of the worst forms of child labour, including mining and sugarcane harvesting.
+- Child labor: in 2014, Bolivia passed a new code that lowers the minimum working age to 10.
+As a result, in 2015, 20.2 percent of children between the ages of 7 and 14 were engaged in some of the worst forms of child labor, including mining and sugarcane harvesting.

-In a situation such as the one just described, the Project “Children’s and Women’s Rights in Bolivia: Follow up on the UN bodies recommendations” aims to improve access to Human Rights by monitoring the implementation of the UPR recommendations, focusing on gender-based violence and child labour, as well as on the right of children to participate, and encouraging the development of critical skills that allow them to effectively monitor the application of their rights.
-Bolivia was reviewed under the UPR in 2019 and will be reviewed by the CRC in 2021.
-This is a unique opportunity for Bolivian civil society organisations to promote the implementation of women’s, youth and children’s rights.
+The project is being implemented in Bolivia, i.e., in the country that has aroused great public concern-both locally and internationally-about the implementation of the recommendations that have emerged as a result of the UPR (Universal Periodic Review), the mechanism of the United Nations Human Rights Council tasked with periodically reviewing the Human Rights performance of all 193 member states.
+In a situation such as the one just described, the project “Children’s and women’s rights in Bolivia: Follow up on the UN bodies recommendations” aims to improve access to Human Rights by monitoring the implementation of the relevant UPR recommendations, focusing maximally on gender-based violence and child labor as well as on the right of children to participation, for this purpose fostering the development of critical skills such as to enable the effective monitoring of the application of their rights.
+Bolivia was reviewed under the UPR in 2019 and will be reviewed again by the CRC in 2021.
+This is a unique opportunity for Bolivian civil society to promote the implementation of the rights of women, youth, and children.